 Suppose you’re in charge of making a website to show the five best restaurants in your town (with you and only you as the judge).
 You want to make a map quickly that you can embed in a website, but since you’re somewhat of a picky cartographer, you want to have full control over the map style.
 Let’s do this with Mapbox, first designing a basemap, then adding data to represent the five restaurants of interest.

-- In Mapbox Studio, click the Styles menu and create a New Style using the Spring variation of the Basic template.
+- In Mapbox Studio, click the Styles menu and create a New Style using the Outdoors template.

 - Create a name for your style, such as Geog865Base.

 - Zoom in to your state and click a green area (which represents forested or park land).
-Then select the layer name which will probably be something like: Land & Water… An additional menu should appear allowing you to modify the style of this feature, including the color.
+Then select the layer name which will probably be something like: Landcover.
+An additional menu should appear allowing you to modify the style of this feature, including the color.

 You can modify the style of anything on the map by either clicking its layer name from the left hand list, or by clicking it on the map.